Equal Pay Amendment Act 2025: Sixth National Government

+According to a Radio New Zealand report published in mid March 2026, several cabinet ministers and public servants had met online on 19 March 2025 to discuss changes to the pay equity system.
+The meeting was attended by Minister for Workplace Relations and Safety Brooke van Velden, Finance Minister Nicola Willis, Public Service Minister Judith Collins, Health Minister Simeon Brown, Women's Minister Nicola Grigg, MBIE chief executive Carolyn Tremain, Ministry of Business, Innovation and Employment (MBIE) deputy secretary Nic Blakeley, New Zealand Treasury Secretary Iain Rennie, Treasury official Struan Little, Public Service Commissioner Sir Brian Roche, associate commissioner Arati Waldgrave and Department of the Prime Minister and Cabinet (DPMC) chief executive Ben King.
+During the meeting, the ministers and public servants decided to terminate all 33 claims, raised the "predominantly female" work threshold from 66% to 70%, imposed a ten year ban on workers relitigating settled claims and removed the final tier of cross-sector comparators.

-Putting Cabinet's plan into action, Minister for Workplace Relations and Safety Brooke van Velden's draft pay equality legislation discontinued 33 claims and raised the threshold for "what qualified as work that was predominantly performed by female employees."
-While acknowledging these changes would be contentious, she and the Ministry of Business, Innovation and Employment (MBIE) concluded that these changes needed to meet the Government's policy objectives of maintaining a pay equity system while changing the framework for assessing sex-based undervaluation.
+Putting Cabinet's plan into action, van Velden's draft pay equality legislation discontinued 33 claims and raised the threshold for "what qualified as work that was predominantly performed by female employees."
+While acknowledging these changes would be contentious, she and the MBIE concluded that these changes needed to meet the Government's policy objectives of maintaining a pay equity system while changing the framework for assessing sex-based undervaluation.
 To prevent a surge of claims from being lodged under the Employment Relations Act 2000, the Government secretly wrote up the amendment bill before passing it into law under urgency in early May 2025.
 Due to its secrecy and urgency, no Regulatory Impact Statement was performed on the draft legislation.